 5. After you’ve had a really dismal day at the office, you realise that your kid has picked up on your foul mood and does not want you to hold her and starts screaming for her mother.
 Do you:

 A: Pull out the martyr stick and beat yourself silly for being a bad parent and not being able to leave your work issues at work.

 B: Drive her straight to her mother, hand her over saying, "She doesn’t love me anymore, I’m going to jump into the river and sleep with the fishes."

 C: Take a second, shake off the work dust, pull a funny face and start singing her favourite song, which she joins in and soon has you forgetting about the work situation, and marvelling at how it could be possible that you could love anyone this much.

-Oh, and if you have not chosen option C in each scenario, stick to goldfish, cats and dogs
+By now you would have worked it out yourself.
+But if you have not chosen option C in each scenario, stick to goldfish, cats and dogs!

 Is there a defining test to make sure you’re ready for parenting?
 Send your stories to email@example.com and we may publish it.

 Disclaimer: The views of columnists published on Parent24 are their own and therefore do not necessarily represent the views of Parent24.